tmhglnd/mercury/docs/05-ring.md

 ## divisionToMs

 Convert beat division strings or beat ratio floats to milliseconds using BPM from the global settings.
-Optional second argument sets bpm.
+Optional second argument sets BPM and ignores global setting.

 **arguments**
 - {Ring} -> beat division or ratio array